 - At the accommodation – coffee, tea and drinking water in the eating area and overnight necessities such as towels, bedding & blankets

 - Community fee

 - 0% Sales & Service Tax on the tour price.

 Trip Exclusions – Orou Sapulot | Adventure & Culture

 The following are excluded from your Orou Sapulot tour – personal spend, tips, alcoholic or soft drinks, personal travel insurance and any activities not mentioned.

 Recommended Packing List – Orou Sapulot

 To get the most from your time at Orou Sapulot, we recommend you take the following on your trip – casual clothes suitable for a tropical climate (e.g. long trousers, long shorts, t-shirts, long sleep top), sunscreen, insect repellent, raincoat, toiletries, cash (no ATM), hat, good walking/trekking shoes – your footwear will get wet during the cave tour, leech socks, swimwear, sandals or flip flops, headlamp (essential for the cave tours), refillable water bottle, your favourite snacks, sunglasses, waterproof camera, binoculars, dry bag, personal toiletries including towel, personal medication, basic first aid kit and a sense of adventure!
 We recommend you travel light.

 Notes – Orou Sapulot

-Minimum two persons required per booking and price is valid for tours up to 31st May 2022.
+A minimum of two persons is required per booking, and the price is valid for tours up to 31st December 2023.
 The accommodation is clean and well maintained – however, it is very basic.
-Food is of good quality and simple dietary requirements can be catered for.
-The activities included as part of your Orou Sapulot tour are subject to weather conditions and the itinerary may need to be adapted based on current situations.
+Food is good quality, and simple dietary requirements can be catered for.
+The activities included as part of your Orou Sapulot tour are subject to weather conditions, and the itinerary may need to be adapted based on current situations.